robchendev/FRET/README.md

     -about

+--This section is not done

 ## Deployment

 I'm self-hosting this bot, so the method of deployment is up to you.
 Do note: If you plan on using the -rankup command, make sure this bot's role is higher than the roles you are trying to give via rankup.

 Since this was a personal project, a lot of my variables will be different from what you would want.
 I might make a setup module to let others adjust the numbers... but not anytime soon, so you'd just need to download the bot and change them within the code yourself.

+--This section is not done

 ## Contributing